Did Japan just beat the virus without lockdowns or mass testing?

-Japan’s state of emergency is nearing its end with new cases of the coronavirus dwindling to mere dozens.
+Japan’s state of emergency is set to end with new cases of the coronavirus dwindling to mere dozens.
 It got there despite largely ignoring the default playbook.

 No restrictions were placed on residents’ movements, and businesses from restaurants to hairdressers stayed open.
 No high-tech apps that tracked people’s movements were deployed.
 The country doesn’t have a center for disease control.
 And even as nations were exhorted to “test, test, test,” Japan has tested just 0.2% of its population — one of the lowest rates among developed countries.

 Yet the curve has been flattened, with deaths well below 1,000, by far the fewest among the Group of Seven developed nations.
 In Tokyo, its dense center, cases have dropped to single digits on most days.
-While the possibility of a more severe second wave of infection is ever-present, Japan has entered and is set to leave its emergency in just weeks, with the status already lifted for most of the country and likely to exit completely as early as Monday.
+While the possibility of a more severe second wave of infection is ever-present, Japan has entered and is set to leave its emergency in just weeks, with the status lifted already for most of the country and Tokyo and the remaining four other regions set to exit Monday.

 Analyzing just how Japan defied the odds and contained the virus while disregarding the playbook used by other successful countries has become a national conversation.
 Only one thing is agreed upon: that there was no silver bullet, no one factor that made the difference.